oneforawe/config-repo/config/bash/README.md

 When bash is invoked as a non-login shell, it executes this file, if it exists:
 `~/.bashrc`.

-Each of these files may `source` other files, that is, refer bash to those files for execution.
+Each of these files may `source` other files, that is, refer bash to those ohter files for execution.

 ## plan